Pantocyclus/InstantSCCS/README.md

 - Acquire and equip an oversized sparkler the moment you have enough meat <br/>
 - Whenever you retrieve your bowling ball, always [Bowl Sideways](https://kol.coldfront.net/thekolwiki/index.php/Bowl_Sideways) when possible<br/>
 - Spend 5 adventures (without free kills) in Gator's to get CBB legendary ingredients (5 turns, 62+ adv remaining, 5/3/0 organs)
-- Spend ~42 more adventures + 4x free kills (shattering punch + mob hit) in Gator's (reconfigure trainset to ensure at least 8 brain silos), hitting no less than 185 base myst and ensuring that you have gotten your CBB to drop ingredients 5 times (~42 turns, 20+ adv remaining, 5/3/0 organs) <br/>
+- Spend ~42 more adventures + 4x free kills (shattering punch + mob hit, done after the turn-taking fights) in Gator's (reconfigure trainset to ensure at least 8 brain silos), hitting no less than 185 base myst and ensuring that you have gotten your CBB to drop ingredients 5 times (~42 turns, 20+ adv remaining, 5/3/0 organs) <br/>
 - Drink 6x astral pilsners (with ode) while leveling in Gator's as soon as you hit level 11 (92+ adv remaining, 5/9/0 organs) <br/>
-- Also drink 1x Bee's Knees prior to using your 4x free kills (which should only be done at the end of the adv-taking leveling turns, so as to ensure the buff lasts through all the stat tests) (100+ adv remaining, 5/11/0 organs) <br/>
+- Also drink 1x Bee's Knees prior to using your 4x free kills (100+ adv remaining, 5/11/0 organs) <br/>
 - Similarly, use Lyle's buff prior to the 4x free kills<br/>
 - Craft and eat 1x roasted vegetable of Jarlsberg prior to the 4x free kills as well (this can be done earlier than Lyle's buff since we only need it to last through the Myst test, not all the stat tests) (106+ adv remaining, 6/11/0 organs)